Republic of Kosova

-The Republic of Kosova (Republika e Kosovës), also known as the First Republic of Kosovo (Republika e Parë e Kosovës), was a self-declared proto-state in Southeast Europe established in 1991.
+The Republic of Kosova (Republika e Kosovës), also known as the First Republic of Kosova (Republika e Parë e Kosovës), was a self-declared proto-state in Southeast Europe established in 1991.
 During its peak, it tried to establish its own parallel political institutions in opposition to the institutions of the Autonomous Province of Kosovo and Metohija held by Yugoslavia's Republic of Serbia.

 History

 Proclamation

 Late in June 1990, Ethnic Albanian members of the provincial assembly proposed a vote on whether to form a republic; the ethnic Serb president of the assembly immediately shut it down and promised to reopen the assembly on 2 July, which was later postponed.

 On 2 July, the vast majority of Ethnic Albanian members of the provincial assembly returned to the assembly building, but it had been locked; so in the street outside they voted to declare Kosovo a Republic within the Yugoslav federation.
 The Serbian government responded by dissolving the assembly and the government of Kosovo, removing any remaining autonomy.
 The Serb government then passed another law on labour relations which dismissed 80,000 Ethnic Albanian workers.

-Ethnic Albanian members of the now officially dissolved Kosovo assembly met in secret in Kaçanik on 7 September and declared the "Republic of Kosova" in which laws from Yugoslavia would only be valid if compatible with the Republic's constitution.
-The assembly went on to declare the "Republic of Kosova" an independent state on 22 September 1991.
+Ethnic Albanian members of the now officially dissolved Kosovo assembly met in secret in Kaçanik on 7 September 1990 and proclaimed the "Republic of Kosova" within Yugoslavia in which Yugoslav laws would only be valid if compatible with the Republic's constitution.

+The "Republic of Kosova" was declared an independent state by the assembly 22 September 1991.
 This declaration was endorsed by 99% of voters in an referendum held a few days later.
 The Republic of Kosova received diplomatic recognition from Albania.
 Serb authorities rejected the election results, and tried to capture and prosecute those who had voted.
 In 1995, thousands of Serb refugees from Croatia were settled in Kosovo, which further worsened relations between the two communities.